yuseong-kookmin/Ultrasonic-Obstacle-Detection-and-Visualization/README.md

 ## Overview

-This project utilizes an Arduino with an ultrasonic sensor to measure the distance to obstacles.
-The data is transmitted to a QT program that visualizes the distance in real-time.
+This project utilizes two Arduino boards with an ultrasonic sensor to measure the distance to obstacles.
+One Arduino sends the distance data via CAN communication, while the other Arduino receives this CAN data and outputs it to the serial monitor.
+The data is then transmitted to a QT program that visualizes the distance in real-time.
 If the distance is less than 10cm, the parking line changes color to red.

 ## 1. Arduino Code

-Measures the distance to obstacles using an ultrasonic sensor and outputs the data to the serial monitor.
+Sender Arduino: Measures the distance to obstacles using an ultrasonic sensor and sends the data via CAN communication.

+Receiver Arduino: Receives CAN data and outputs the distance to the serial monitor.

 ## 2. QT Visualization Program